holochain/docs-pages/src/pages/references/enable-holo.md

 ## Get started

-Holo hosting targets Holochain applications.
+Holo hosting is for Holochain applications.
 It is assumed that you have familiarity with Holochain.

 https://developer.holochain.org/get-started/

-There are two pathways in this section --- from scaffold or by migrating an existing hApp.
-Both pathways contain largely the same information so choose the pathway that most applies to your situation.
+There are two pathways in this section --- scaffolding a new hApp or migrating an existing hApp.
+Both pathways contain largely the same information, so choose the pathway that best applies to your situation.

 In both cases there are no required DNA changes for Holo Hosting --- only UI changes.
-However, Holo operates under a different context and we highly recommend that you read the core concepts, in particular the sections on membrane proofs and anonymous access as these **will need DNA integrity zome changes to enable certain features**.
+However, Holo operates under a different context and we highly recommend that you read the core concepts, in particular the sections on membrane proofs and anonymous access, as these **will need DNA integrity zome changes to enable certain features**.

 ## Get started from scaffolding tool

-In this section we'll create a simple To-Do app.
+In this section we'll create a simple to-do app.
 Our commentary will focus on the UI differences compared to a pure Holochain context.
 If you need more information about the DNA itself, please refer to the [Holochain get started section](https://developer.holochain.org/get-started/#4-zero-to-built-creating-a-forum-app)

-Holo provides a flag for scaffolding a web-app that is Holo compatible `nix run github:/holochain/holochain#hc-scaffold -- web-app --holo`

-Adding the flag generates a scaffold with a UI compatible with both Holo hosting as well as pure Holochain environments.

-Run the holochain scaffolding tool **with `--holo` flag** by typing in your terminal:
+The scaffolding tool provides a `--holo` flag for scaffolding a hApp whose UI is compatible with both Holo hosting and pure Holochain environments.
+Run the holochain scaffolding tool **with this flag** by typing in your terminal:

 ```shellsession
 nix run github:/holochain/holochain#hc-scaffold -- web-app --holo